 Power Nullifier: Natural rain cancels out a lot of her craziness because of the trace amounts of Ether in it; artificial rain, like showers and the rain from the Ether station do not.
 Within a few hours however, she's back to normal.

 Gamma acts as a lower grade one, that helps prevent Zimmy's powers from going completely haywire.
+Annie can do the same, though she's apparently even less effective than Gamma and is thus never used for this purpose unless Gamma is otherwise incapacitated or missing.

 Two Regional Fairies who become humans.
 Word of God states that prior to entering the Court, they didn't even have names.
 Only Red has an actual name, and she didn't even have that for a long time until Annie accidentally gave it to her.
 The other is called "Blue" by the fans just for convenience and thematic sake.Annie first meets them on the Forest side of the Annan Waters; almost immediately they ask her to squish them with a rock.
 Dying is the last test they have to pass to gain human bodies and enroll at the Court, and they're not allowed to kill themselves.
 Annie dubs them Suicide Fairies (on the Cast Page) as a result.Annie meets them again, after their Metamorphosis, several months later.
 Red is distraught because her hair doesn't stand up anymore, and consequently, Blue will no longer be her friend.
 A visit to the barber sets things straight.As The Fair Folk, both girls are largely lacking in tact and empathy.
 Red has a mercurial personality, bordering on psychotic, while Blue's personality is more subdued, but no less capricious.Red and Blue are in Foley House, which is apparently reserved for Suicide Fairies and other Gillitie emigrants; according to Jones, this is to keep the emigrants from being "named" by accident by ordinary people, as emigrants are only supposed to receive a name once they graduate.